Bbenard/Calculator/README.md

 #simple Android App Calculator
-Its a basic calculator that:-
+Its a basic calculator that performs the following:-

-adds
+Addition

+Sustraction

+Division

+ Multiplication